Updated April 2026

 Location

 Your tiny home's location affects risk assessment.
-Rural or coastal locations, flood zones and areas with poor emergency service access may increase premiums.
-Use MBIE and council hazard maps to check your area.
+Bushfire zones, flood-prone areas, coastal locations and areas with poor emergency service access may increase premiums.
+Check council hazard maps for your area.

 🔧